Corner Canyon (Lower)

 February 1, 2000.
 Note: there's a bridge here now.

-rideable in the winter.
-Go early in the morning while the ground is frozen
+NEVER closed due to muddy conditions.
+But in early spring, go early in the morning while the ground is frozen

 couple of hard